Operators

 Associativity

-Logic operators are evaluated from right to left, see shopify docs.
+Logical operators are evaluated from right to left, see shopify docs.